You may also want to read our article Life Insurance with type 2 Diabetes

 Which is true, but what if you’re not in great shape?
 What if you have some high risk condition?
 What if you are currently taking some prescription medications?
 What do you do then?
 This is when getting life insurance goes from “processing an order” to “needing an expert”.

-For example, let’s look at folks that are currently shopping for life insurance while taking Actos (Pioglitazone).
+For example, let’s look at folks that are currently shopping for a traditional term or whole life insurance policy while taking Actos (Pioglitazone).
 Actos is an oral diabetes medicine that helps control blood sugar levels.
 Actos (Pioglitazone) is for patients who have been diagnosed with Type 2 diabetes, and is not used for those suffering from Type 1 diabetes.

 Now as those who suffer from Type 2 diabetes know, there are many variations of symptoms from one case to the next.
 Mild cases may only see polyuria (frequent urination), polydipsia (increased thirst) and/or polyphagia (increased hunger), while other more severe cases can lead to an increased risk of cardiovascular disease, stroke, blindness and kidney failure.
 Which is why, a careful examination of each individual’s health history is needed to be made before simply submitting ones applications.